 Sixth year extensions may be granted as exceptions and must not be assumed.

 Required Core Course Work

-You must fulfill a total of 60 credits from the following: Sustainable Development (22 credits), Economics (20 credits), one course is Qualitative Analysis (3 credits), Natural Sciences (9 credits), and Social Science (6 credits).
+You must fulfill a total of 60 credits from the following: Sustainable Development (21 credits), Economics (16 credits), one course is Qualitative Analysis (3 credits), Natural Sciences (9 credits), Social Science (6 credits), and one elective (3 credits).
 This coursework (with the exception of 2 of the 6 semesters of SDEV U9200/01, which are completed in the 3rd year) is ideally completed within the first four semesters of the Program.